Skip to main content

 });

-If the token expires mid-conversation, Diosc emits an event:
+If the token expires mid-conversation, Diosc emits an event you can handle:

 });